till/kube-event-alert-fork/README.md

 ## Notification

-The event notification is sent to the webhook url via HTTP `POST` method with the following payload
+The event notification is sent to the webhook url via HTTP `POST` method with the following payload:

 ```json
 {